 Thanksgiving Travel Myths Busted!
-Here’s How to Travel Effortlessly over the Holiday Suzy Guese October 21, 2019 Air Travel, Travel Tips You can almost smell the pumpkin pie baking in the oven … and then you realize you have to travel for Thanksgiving.
-Suddenly those dreams of watching football and the parade with all of your nearest and dearest can seem more like a pain than a pleasure when you think about how you’ll get to your final destination.
-Most travelers dread Thanksgiving travel in large part to the stigmas associated with the holiday.
+Here’s How to Travel Effortlessly Over the Holiday Suzy Guese October 21, 2019 Air Travel, Travel Tips This blog post was updated on November 23, 2021.
+You can almost smell the pumpkin pie baking in the oven … and then you realize you have to travel for Thanksgiving.
+Suddenly those dreams of watching football and the parade with all of your nearest and dearest can seem more like a pain than pleasure.
+Especially when you think about how you’ll get to your final destination.
+Most travelers dread Thanksgiving travel in large part due to the stigmas associated with the holiday.
 We’re inundated with a number of myths that further the negative connotations about Thanksgiving travel.
 Before you get your elbows at the ready to fight your way through the airport check-in lines, we’re debunking a few Thanksgiving travel myths that might have you seeing traveling for the holiday in a whole new light.
-Myth #1: The Wednesday Before Thanksgiving Is the Busiest Day to Fly If you’ve ever traveled on the Wednesday before Thanksgiving, you might believe that it’s the busiest day to fly all year.
+Myth #1: Last-Minute Deals Don’t Exist for Thanksgiving If you want to save on airfare, you’ll want to find cheap flights in November at least a few months in advance.
+However, while the further out you book for Thanksgiving usually lends a reward of a lower airfare, that doesn’t mean last-minute flight deals are unheard of for Thanksgiving travel.
+As it gets closer to the holiday, there are sometimes seats the closer it that airlines are looking to fill.
+If you’re a bit of a gambler, you might be able to score a last-minute flight deal, even for Thanksgiving.
+The same can be said about hotels.
+Booking last-minute deals the week of Thanksgiving is possible as there are more options than there are flights generally.
+Myth #2: The Wednesday Before Thanksgiving Is the Busiest Day to Fly If you’ve ever traveled on the Wednesday before Thanksgiving, you might believe that it’s the busiest day to fly all year.
 However, you should be more concerned about your return flight on the Sunday after Thanksgiving.
-According to a 2018 forecast by Airlines for America, the Sunday after Thanksgiving was expected to be the busiest at airports, even more than the Wednesday before the holiday; this trend is likely to be repeated in 2019.
+Usually, the Sunday after Thanksgiving is the busiest time for airports, even more than the Wednesday before the holiday.
 Also, if you’ve ever flown around a summer holiday like the 4th of July, Memorial Day, or Labor Day, you might know that these days can actually be busier than the Wednesday before Thanksgiving.
-Myth #2: Your Flight Will Probably Be Delayed During the Thanksgiving holiday week, most travelers assume their flight will be delayed thanks to the record numbers of passengers.
+Related: Traveling This Turkey Day?
+You’ll Be Grateful for These Thanksgiving Travel Tips!
+Myth #3: Your Flight Will Probably Be Delayed During the Thanksgiving holiday week, most travelers assume their flight will be delayed thanks to the record numbers of passengers.
 However, November actually proves to be one of the best months for on-time departures.
 According to the Bureau of Transportation Statistics, in 2018, 81.21% of flights in November left on time — better than May, June, July, and August.
 In 2017, 87.93% of departing flights in November were on time, making it the best month out of the entire year for on-time departures.
 In 2016, November was still a winner with 85.71% of flights experiencing on-time departures, again the best performer out of all of the months in the year.
 Even when looking at the specific Thanksgiving travel days, flights were still mostly on time.
 In 2018, flights the day before Thanksgiving were 84% on time.
-In 2017 that percentage was even higher with 90% of fights departing on time the day before Thanksgiving.
+In 2017 that percentage was even higher with 90% of flights departing on time the day before Thanksgiving.
 In 2016, 88% of flights the day before Thanksgiving left on schedule.
-Myth #3: Travel Is More Expensive around Thanksgiving Most of us focus on the airfare for Thanksgiving, conceding that we’ll usually pay more to fly for the holiday.
-And while airfare does tend to rise for Thanksgiving as the time frame of the holiday really only lends people certain days to fly, not all aspects of Thanksgiving travel can be expensive.
+Myth #4: Travel Is More Expensive around Thanksgiving Most of us focus on the airfare for Thanksgiving, conceding that we’ll usually pay more to fly for the holiday.
+And while airfare does tend to rise for Thanksgiving as the time frame of the holiday really only allows people certain days to fly, not all aspects of Thanksgiving travel can be expensive.
 While gas prices around Thanksgiving did increase slightly for 2018, the previous years since 2014 saw a steady decline, according to AAA.
 In addition to gas prices, Thanksgiving travel isn’t always expensive in terms of hotel nights either.
 As there are fewer business travelers during the week of Thanksgiving and more and more people staying at Grandma’s house than a hotel, hotel rates can go down in order to entice travelers to book.
-Myth #4: Last-Minute Deals Don’t Exist for Thanksgiving If you want to save on airfare, you have to book your Thanksgiving flight well before November rolls around.
-However, while the further out you book for Thanksgiving usually lends a reward of a lower airfare, that doesn’t mean last minute flight deals are unheard of for Thanksgiving travel.
-As the AAA notes, there are always seats the closer it gets to the holiday that airlines are looking to fill.
-If you are a bit of a gambler, you might be able to score a last-minute flight deal, even for Thanksgiving.
-The same can be said about hotels.
-Last-minute deals the week of Thanksgiving are possible as there are more options than there are flights generally.
 Thanksgiving travel might sound intimidating and anxiety-inducing for some travelers, but by looking at the realities of traveling during the holiday week, it can be less of a headache than you’ve imagined.
-What other Thanksgiving travel myths have you discovered that didn’t really hold true?
-Share your experience traveling for the holiday with us in the comments below!
+What other Thanksgiving travel myths have you discovered aren’t true?
+Share your experience with us in the comments below!